Navigating The Challenges Of Temporal Lobe ADHD

 Frequently asked questions

-How is the brain’s temporal lobe and prefrontal cortex affected by ADHD?
+How are the brain’s temporal lobe and prefrontal cortex affected by ADHD?

 ADHD affects the temporal lobe in various ways.
 Individuals with ADHD usually have altered connectivity in the temporal lobe, particularly in the part that processes language and memory.
-Additionally, it may also reduce the volume of the temporal lobe and its surrounding regions.
+Additionally, the condition may reduce the volume of the temporal lobe and its surrounding regions.
 Temporal lobe ADHD can also be linked to less brain activity in the prefrontal cortex.

 What problems will be encountered when temporal lobes are affected?

-A person with affected temporal lobes usually has language and memory issues.
+A person with affected temporal lobes may have language and memory issues.

 - Previous Article